TALK TO SALES

 How to overcome this challenge

 If your clients ever share personal health information with you, it's your responsibility to make sure it's kept safe.
-Implementing best privacy practices like encrypting sensitive files, staying up to date on PHI privacy rule procedures, and using a password manager to keep everything straight will help you keep your clients' information protected.
+Implementing best privacy practices like encrypting sensitive files, staying up-to-date on PHI privacy rule procedures, using anti-virus and firewall software, and using a secure password manager to keep everything straight will help you keep your clients' information protected.

-From the rise of telemedicine and telehealth to unique guidelines for those impacted by COVID-19, health insurance carriers have to continually stay informed about relevant industry news, regulations, and insights as they happen.
+From the rise of telemedicine and telehealth to unique guidelines for those impacted by COVID-19, health insurance professionals have to continually stay informed about relevant industry news, regulations, and insights as they happen.

 How to overcome this challenge